VIP Brother season 9: Alfredo

 Alfredo Tores is a dancer and choreographеr.
 He entered the house on Day 1 and was the sixth evicted on Day 50.

-Енджи
+Angie

 Angie Kassabie is a nutritionist.
 She was born in Lebanon.
 She entered the house on Day 1 and was the tenth evicted on Day 59.

 Anton

 Anton Stefanov is a journalist.
 He entered the house on Day 1 and was the third evicted on Day 29.

 Boris

 Boris Petrov is a famous cook.
 He entered the house on Day 1 and was the eighth evicted on Day 57.

 Danail

 Danail Milev "Dani" is a pop singer, musician, composer and lyricist.
 He entered the house on Day 1 and was the second evicted on Day 22.

 Daniel P.

-Daniel Petkanov is a reporter of the Nova TV show "Chasat na Milen Tsvetkov" ("Milen Tsvetkov's Hour") and the former boyfriend of Aleksandra B. He entered the house on Day 1 and was the eleventh evicted on Day 59.
+Daniel Petkanov is a reporter of the Nova TV show "Chasat na Milen Tsvetkov" ("Milen Tsvetkov's Hour") and the former boyfriend of Aleksandra B. (the two later married in the house).
+He entered the house on Day 1 and was the eleventh evicted on Day 59.